tux-o-matic/dominate-pizza/README.md

 The application will be served in OpenShift by Gunicorn.
 By default the Python S2I container will run the Django collect static command (change behavior with *DISABLE_COLLECTSTATIC*).
 Since those files cannot be placed on persistent volume during build and these are not served by the development Django server, you need to go for one of these options:
 - Make Gunicorn serve */static*.
 Done here by using WhiteNoise.
-For production you should add a cache layer (Nginx, CDN...).
+If used in production, add a cache layer (Nginx, CDN...).
-- Run an Nginx container build with each new change to your static files or with a *PV* mounted and loaded with the files.
+- Overwrite the default Python S2I *build* action hook to collect static files (default is in *assemble* step) to place files on a shared mounted PV with RWX access between the Django instance(s) and a Nginx instance.

 ### OpenShift settings